-I , (name), acknowledge that I am a student/visitor participating in the following (Parkland College): activity sponsored by Community College District No. 505 Department: Student Life Date of Activity: July 22, 2016 Description of Activity: Lead ership Conference in Addison, II. recognize and acknowledge the participating in the activity.
-We this activity, I voluntarily und risk from my participation in ctivity described above.
-As a participant in the activity, I hat there are certain risks of physical injury inherent in 7ith full knowledge of the facts and circumstances surrounding lertake this activity and I agree to assume all responsibility and this activity, including all risk of any injuries, damages, or loss it of participating, in any manner, in the activity described above. employees and agents, from a claims whatsoever arising out indemnify, and hold harmless from and against any claim, a x.
-I release Parkland College, and its Trustees, officers, ny liability for personal injuries, property damage, or any other of my participation in the activity.
-I further agree to fully defend, Parkland College, its Trustees, officers, employees and agents xpense, cost or liability of any nature (including attorney's fees) may negligence or conduct while participating in the activity.
-I understand the nature of the understand this Assumption of activity in which I will be participating and have read and f Risk and Release.
-Parent Signature Student's Signature (If participant is under the Aş ge of Eighteen (18), a Parent or Legal Guardian
+I,(name), acknowledge that I am a student/visitor participating in the following activity sponsored by Community College District No. 505 (Parkland College):

+Department: Student Life Date of Activity: July 22, 2016

+Description of Activity: Leadership Conference in Addison,

+I desire to participate in the activity described above.
+As a participant in the activity, I recognize and acknowledge that there are certain risks of physical injury inherent in participating in the activity.
+With full knowledge of the facts and circumstances surrounding this activity, I voluntarily undertake this activity and I agree to assume all responsibility and risk from my participation in this activity, including all risk of any injuries, damages, or loss which I may sustain as a result of participating, in any manner, in the activity described above.

+To the extent permitted by law, I release Parkland College, and its Trustees, officers, employees and agents, from any liability for personal injuries, property damage, or any other claims whatsoever arising out of my participation in the activity.
+I further agree to fully defend, indemnify, and hold harmess Parkland College, its Trustees, officers, employees and agents from and against any claim, expense, cost or liability of any nature (including attorney's fees) arising out of or resulting from my negligence or conduct while participating in the activity.

+I understand the nature of the activity in which I will be participating and have read and understand the Assumption of Risk and Release.

+Parent Signature

+Student's Signature

+(If participant is under the Age of Eighteen (18), a Parent or Legal Guardian

+MUST Sign) Date:

+Date submitted:

+Student's name: Age:

+Home phone #: Student ID #:

+Organization: Date of trip:

+Trip to: -

+IN CASE OF EMERGENCY, CONTACT:

+Name: Relationship:

+Address: City:

+State:Zip:Home Phone #:

+Business Phone #: